CyCraft/magnetar/docs/docs-main/read-data/index.md

 ## Query Data (filter, order by, limit...)

-There are three methods to query more specific data in a collection:
+There are founr methods to query more specific data in a collection:

 - `where`
 - `orderBy`
 - `limit`
+- `query`

 You can execute and chain these methods on collections to create a _queried module_ that is just like a regular module but with your query applied.